ChrisDietrich405/english-in-eight/README.md

 </div>
 <br/>

 I built this website for my English students.
-I saw that a lot of English grammar websites either had outdated uis or were too dense.
+I saw that a lot of English grammar websites either had outdated UIs or were too dense.
 My solution was to create an extremely easy user experience that is light and attractive.
 I used NextJS, Material UI and EmailJS.
 I also added Docker.

 - **Documentation:**